SherryGM/java-frameworks/README.md

 # java-frameworks
 This project exists to compare service-layer implementations between Java frameworks.
 The platform for this comparison is a basic Bourbon shopping cart application written in AngularJS.

+Read the Blog post that started this project: https://opensource.com/life/15/10/4-java-web-frameworks

 ## Service Definition